modern-sapien/project-prometheus/NOTE.md

 5. Handle the Request   function handleRequest(request, response){
                         response.end("This is a test, this only a test")    }
+                        EVEN if we don't need request, or response, we have to specify it in the same position.

  sub steps
     1. We need to pass our handleRequest functions into the createServer callback (step 3)